Cibola National Forest

 Timber (litter and understory), Timber (grass and understory)

-Active, short crown runs, wind-driven runs, backing.
-Primary backing and flanking.
-Occasional isolated and group torching.
+Minimal short crown runs, wind-driven runs, backing.
+Primary backing and creeping.
+Occasional single tree torching.

 |Projected Incident Activity|